Strategise, plan, do and review - the path to success!

 A content strategy is a devised approach to connecting with a target audience through creating, publishing and distributing relevant content.

 Sometimes called a content marketing strategy, it’s typically developed to improve leads or sales.
-A strategy often covers multiple digital marketing channels, including the website, email marketing and social media.
+A strategy often covers multiple digital marketing platforms, including the website, email marketing and social media channels.
 It can involve the development of buyer personas.
 For larger brands it might also encompass content governance.

 Why create a documented strategy?